-Use Tables are normally compiled 3 years after the period in question in accordance with Eurostat requirements.
-This means that it is necessary to forecast the most recent UT for recent years.
-Forecasts ahead for each cell in the UT, that is for each product by industry cell combination (both at NACE Rev.2, 2-digit level) are made; about 8,000 individual series are forecast.
-A simple univariate forecast procedure has been found most stable and reliable given the very short length of the series (16 annual data points from 2000 to 2015).
-The method involves computing the last two growth rates and taking their weighted average.
-If T denotes the last year the UT has been compiled, we compute the forecast of the value in product by industry cell (i,j) of the UT at time T+k as where the growth rate in the cell is given by the weighted combination of the growth rates at the last two available time periods, specifically
+Use tables are normally compiled 3 years after the period in question in accordance with Eurostat requirements.
+This means that it is necessary to forecast the most recent Use table for recent years.
+Forecasts ahead for each cell in the Use table, that is for each product by industry cell combination (both at NACE Rev.2, 2-digit division level) are made; about 8,000 individual series are forecast.
+A simple univariate forecast procedure based on an Integrated Moving Average Model of Order 1 (IMA (1)) has been found most stable and reliable given the very short length of the series (17 annual data points from 2000 to 2016).
+We generate a sequence of IMA (1) values for each cell in each year and take the growth rate from the final two years (e.g. 2015 to 2016) to forecast future cell values (e.g. 2017 to 2019).
+Thus, if T denotes the last year the Use table has been compiled, we compute the forecast of the value in product by industry cell (i, j) of the UT at time T + k as where the growth rate in the cell computed from the IMA (1) model.
+We further smooth the forecast cell values by applying a Quasi-Independence model to each forecast Use table to dampen noise associated with very small unstable forecast values in each annual forecasted Use table.

-$$u{ij,T+k} = u{ij,T+k-1} g{ij,T}$$ (k = 1,2,3)
+$$u{ij,T+k} = u{ij,T+k-1} g{ij,T}$$ $(k = 1,2,3)$